 You may want to consider purchasing a long nosework leash, ideally from 10-15 feet, which allows your dog to surge ahead and independently find odor.
 Leashes without a handler are best, as they are less likely to snag on obstacles in the environment.
 Biothane is the ultimate material.
 It’s easily gripped even when wet, and unlike nylon, it won’t hurt your hands when it slides through your hands.
 Biothane pulls thousands of pounds in testing, so your arm would give out long before the leash does.
 It also resists scent and moisture, and when it gets dirty you can just hose it off.

 In addition to the supplies on our website, disposable gloves are also helpful.
 They’re cheap and readily available from Coop Home Healthcare, London drugs, or look for nitrile gloves at Princess Auto, Home Depot or car repair shops.

-I purchase my blotting paper in large sheets from an art supply store for approx. $12/sheet, then use scissors to cut it into small strips, and add target odor(s).
-Blotting paper absorbs and holds a fair amount of liquid efficiently.
+I purchase my lab paper in large sheets, then use scissors to cut it into small strips, and add target odor(s).
+Lab paper absorbs and holds a fair amount of liquid efficiently.
 While cotton swabs are good for single odors, they are so small that they’re less amenable to the single separate drops required to make a cocktailed hide.
-Having said that, Band-aids do work nicely for cocktailed hides in a pinch, and they come with an adhesive that sticks well to many surfaces.

 With target odor and hides alone, you can have fun setting up daily challenges for your dog in diverse environments around the house and on the road.
 And if you’re like most nosework enthusiasts, you may find yourself evaluating every gift and object that enters your house for its potential use in nosework training.
 Inspiring photos are always welcome!